-During the Renaissance time some of the most famous masters like Raphael worked on wall paintings in pope’s chambers.
-One of the first night scenes here was painted by Raphael – ‘Deliverance by Saint Peter’, in 1514.
-However, with all its symbolism and portraits of contemporary artists, my personal favorite is ‘The School of Athens’.
+During the Renaissance time, some of the most famous masters like Raphael worked on wall paintings in the pope’s chambers.
+One of the first-night scenes here was painted by Raphael – ‘Deliverance by Saint Peter’, in 1514.
+However, with all its symbolism and portraits of contemporary artists, my personal favourite is ‘The School of Athens’.

 #2 – Sistine Chapel

-Taking photos inside is forbidden, which is actually good because you won’t be distracted with your camera and you can truly enjoy in a beauty of this place.
+Taking photos inside is forbidden, which is actually good because you won’t be distracted with your camera and you can genuinely enjoy the beauty of this place.

 You can get skip-the-line tickets for Vatican Museum and Sistine Chapel at a link here.